 DonateLife Week is held from 28 July to 4 August and is an annual campaign aimed at encouraging more Australians to register to be an organ and tissue donor.

-To register as a donor visit www.donatelife.gov.au all you need is your Medicare card number.
+To register as a donor visit the DonateLife website.
+All you need is your Medicare card number.